learningequality/kolibri-docs/docs/coach/reports_lessons.rst

 Open the **Lessons** sub-tab from the main |reports| **Reports** view to access the progress reports on resources included in each lesson.

-..
-To review past lessons, use the filter to include only the *Inactive* lessons.

 ..  raw:: html

     <iframe width="670" height="380" src="https://www.youtube-nocookie.com/embed/-WGVMd_aPyo?rel=0&modestbranding=1&cc_load_policy=1&iv_load_policy=3" frameborder="0" allow="accelerometer; gyroscope" allowfullscreen></iframe><br /><br />